This tutorial assumes basic knowledge of docker. It is aimed at beginners and should get you up and running quickly.

 VIKUNJA_DATABASE_PASSWORD: changeme

-VIKUNJA_DATABASE_TYPE: mysql
+VIKUNJA_DATABASE_TYPE: postgres

 VIKUNJA_DATABASE_USER: vikunja